YeeHo/Glutton/README.md

 Part 3 of 4.
 Python libraries needed to run Glutton script

         The Glutton script has been tested using Anaconda python distribution version 3.6.
         The Anaconda python package can be downloaded for free at: https://www.anaconda.com/download

+        The compatibilty of Glutton script with Python 2.7 has NOT been evaluted.
+If you are using the default python
+        in linux, you are most likely using python 2.7.
+You will have to manually sepcify the python interpretor as:

+                /usr/bin/python3.5 Glutton_R1.0.py

+        If you don't have pip installed, you will need to install pip as the following:

+                sudo apt install python3-pip (Ubuntu)

+                sudo yum install python3-pip (centos/redhat)

         Python libraries needed to run Glutton script: